This guide is representative of the 7th edition Publication Manual of APA and focuses on a student paper structure.

 Proper APA reference list entries require that the full journal title be provided.

 Always check your assignment for specifics about your annotated bibliography.
 Clarify expectations with your professor for best results.
-Here are a few examples of annotated bibliographies that may help you get started.
+Here are a couple of examples of annotated bibliographies that may help you get started.
+See Publication Manual Section 9.51.

 Some assignments are not in the form of an essay, report or research paper.